 Elsewhere, Joston Theney and Jon Kondelik play the equivalent of Denzel Washington and Ethan Hawke in a parody of Training Day (2001); Donte Essien plays a character based on Jaleel White’s Steve Urkel from tv’s Family Matters (1989-97); Alison Jones conducts a spoof of Tyler Perry’s Madea; and there are other spoofs thrown in the direction of the House Party films and Speed (1994); while the scene with Korean convenience store owner who is begging to be robbed seem to have been intended as a parody of Falling Down (1993).

-You might think that all of this is a parody made by the Black community, spoofing its own breakout hits and characters.
+You might think that all of this is a parody made by the African-American community, spoofing its own breakout hits and characters.
 The reality could not be further from the truth in that of the seven names that fill out the film’s principal creative spots (director, writers and producers) every single one of them is a white dude plus one white girl.
-All of which puts a film that sets out to make fun of Black culture into a very dubious position, especially when every Black character on screen is played as a moron.
+All of which puts a film that sets out to make fun of African-American culture into a very dubious position, especially when every African-American character on screen is played as a moron.
 The film gets its laughs out of them speaking in a nonsensical babble of gangsta-speak or as inept hoodlums and wannabe rappers.
 Even aside from its highly dubious racial caricaturing, the film is shabbily made, containing some of the worst digital effects (to represent the snake) that one has seen in the last few years.

 (Winner in this site’s Worst Films of 2018 list).